winterheartlee/leehouseinvoicegen/README.md

 ## Features

-I wanted this website to just offer a simple invoice design with built-in calculations to assist with cost totalling and invoice printing.
+I wanted this website to just offer a simple invoice design with built-in calculations to assist with cost totalling and invoice saving and printing.

 ### Features Left to Implement

 - Add an 'About' and 'Contact' page so users can understand the reason for the service and also get in touch to offer development suggestions.
 - Create a customer login account with the ability to save and recall invoices.
 - Use Bootstap to create a dynamic layout for mobile; since the idea of this site is to present an invoice design on an A4 sheet of paper, the dynamic layout would need to be completely changed from an A4 fixed layout to a long and narrow list of fields that can later be printed to the A4 page layout.
-- Remove 15 row item limit and create multy page invoice.
+- Remove 15 row item limit and create multi-page invoice.
 - Add ability to e-mail invoice straight to client from invoice page.

 ## Testing

-Chrome was used to created the design but this site has also been test successfully on Safari and Firefox.
+Chrome was used to create this website and it is only currently functioning as should on Chrome.
+Safari and Firefox have been tested but have layout indescrepencies and issues with some of the javascript code; cross-browser compatibility will be developed in the future.
 Chrome dev tools were used to test the site and chase and monitor the javascript code to fix bugs.

 ### Validator Testing